 Examples of violations that could result in account locking include:

 The pod manager will send an e-mail to the offender summarizing their meeting.
-This email is cc ’d to the IT Security Administrator, and the Dean of Students, the Office of the Provost or the offender’s supervisor.
+This email is cc ’d to security@unm.edu, and the Dean of Students, the Office of the Provost or the offender’s supervisor.